qingreee1/material-theme-jetbrains-docs/docs/configuration/component-settings.md

 **A**: This happens because this is not a feature implemented by the plugin, but instead makes use of a feature implemented by the IDE.
 Theoretically it should disable these settings on project unloading, therefore when uninstalling the plugin.
 But if for some reason it doesn't happen, here is how you can disable them manually:
 - Open Command Panel (Cmd+Shift-A/Ctrl-Shift-A) and type `Registry`
 - Look for keys `bigger.fonts.in.project.view` or `ide.mac.allowDarkDecorations` and set them to false.
+- Change the color of the title bar in Windows by following the instructions at https://www.howtogeek.com/225893/how-to-personalize-windows-10s-appearance/